envirosolutionspl/uldk_gugik/README.md

 ### EN
+The plugin allows user to download geometry of parcells, communies, regions.
+Plugin uses ULDK API of The Central Office of Geodesy and Cartography of Poland

 ## Installation Instructions
 1. To install the plugin, you should either install it as a ZIP file in QGIS or upload the plugin files to the following location: C:\Users\User\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins.